sebnitu/BaseWeb/docs/devlog/_posts/2017-01-16-exploring-tabs/index.md

 </div>
 ```

-We'll need to settle on a class that we use to show the active tab item and also one to show and hide the panels.
+Lastly we'll link the tab navigation using the `href` attribute on the links with the`id` value of the content panel they toggle.
+We'll also need to settle on a class that we use to show the active tab item and also one to show and hide the panels.
 Lets just go with `.active` as it's pretty clear.

-The other markup aspect we'll need to handle is how we link the tabs navigation to it's respective tab content.
+The other markup aspect we'll need to handle is how we link the tabs control group to a tabs content group.
 The main concern here is in the case our document may have more than one set of tabs on a view.
 So we decided to incorporate two methods that are fairly intuitive and lets the developer decide what works best for them.

 ### Data Attribute Link